-Indian cuisine is quite rich in itself but it has embraced other cuisines of the world with the open heart as well.
-The practice of using rose petals in Indian cuisine is definitely influenced by the Persian cuisine where it is widespread as a fragrant spice to flavour the dish.
+Indian cuisine is quite rich in itself but it has embraced other cuisines of the world with an open heart as well.
+The practice of using rose petals in Indian cuisine is definitely influenced by Persian cuisine where it is widespread as a fragrant spice to flavour the dish.
 Rose being the edible flower is used in various dishes like biryani, pudding, cakes and sharbats etc. And the smell is as important to “tasting” food as sight or touch.

 Prep time – 5 minutes Cooking time – 30 minutes Ready in 8 hrs or overnight Course – Dessert Author – Bharti Dhawan

 • Full cream milk – 500 ml

 • Rose Sharbat – 2 tsp